 The Westin Downtown-Gaslamp Quarter is an awesome property situated 0.4 miles from the Manchester Grand Hyatt.
 The Gaslamp Quarter is a lively area at night with clubs bars and restaurants.
 The Westin has elegantly modern facilities and is set in a fun location.
 The rooms are clean with comfortable beds and the food is excellent.
 All the staffs are friendly and courteous.
 A three-night stay costs $612.00.

-This conference has something for everyone as it attracts many different industries from Construction to Healthcare, to Banking and IT.
+The AACE International Conference and Expo has something for everyone as it attracts many different industries from Construction to Healthcare, to Banking and IT.
 The way that AACE has streamed their tracks into categories and has organized industry professionals to present them, allows delegates to truly find the technical tracks, which suit their industry, whether that is Project Management or Estimating and Cost Management.

 The technical program represents the best and most current tools and techniques used in industry today covering a wide range of programs and projects.
 The vendors in the Exhibiting hall have been carefully selected for the latest tools used across the broad spectrum of industries.
 Networking is an invaluable opportunity to make friends and contacts, which usually last long after this conference has finished.